jas0ns/vimEnv/README.md

 Troubleshooting
 ----------------
 ###powerline
   If you want to enjoy the `fancy` mode like the following screeshot, you need to use an 88/256-color terminal and the font of your terminal emulator need be patched.
+I use consolas for powerline provided by [eugeneching/consolas-powerline-vim](https://github.com/eugeneching/consolas-powerline-vim).
+If you like this font, copy the font files into your font library, and make your terminal emulator support this patched font.
 See details at [Lokaltog/vim-powerline](https://github.com/Lokaltog/vim-powerline).

 ###colorscheme solarized
   TODO